-Lawyers are constantly the bearers of bad news.
+Lawyers frequently are the bearers of bad news.

-Practice management consultants and attorneys agreed that lawyers must walk a fine line: be direct but be positive; try to deliver bad news face to face but consider the client’s preferences and most importantly, prepare the client at the outset of the relationship for a variety of potential results.
+Practice management consultants and attorneys agree that lawyers must walk a fine line: Be direct but be positive; try to deliver bad news face to face but consider the client’s preferences; and, most importantly, prepare the client at the outset of the relationship for a variety of potential results.

 Jared Correia, a senior practice advisor at the Law Office Management Assistance Program in Boston, urged attorneys to lay the appropriate groundwork early in the client relationship for the possibility of bad news later on.

-If a judge has refused to exclude certain evidence or a deposition proved damaging, the groundwork helps begin the subsequent discussion, he said, by referring back to the prior conversation – “Remember when we talked about X, Y and Z?”
+If a judge has refused to exclude certain evidence or a deposition proved damaging, the groundwork helps begin the subsequent discussion, Correia said, by referring back to the prior conversation: “Remember when we talked about X, Y and Z?”

-When they talk about trouble, lawyers should be prepared to explain what happens next, which also provides an opportunity to be positive, Correia said.
+When they talk about trouble, lawyers should be prepared, he said, to explain what happens next, which also provides an opportunity to be positive.

-“Now that Z has happened, here are two or three possible paths we can take,” like appealing a decision or maybe considering a settlement if the court certified a class action, he suggested.
+Correia suggested saying, “Now that Z has happened, here are two or three possible paths we can take,” such as appealing a decision or maybe considering a settlement if the court certified a class action.

-“That makes it easier to break the bad news.”
+“That makes it easier to break the bad news,” he added.

 Timing and delivery

-While bad news may be unpleasant to deliver, don’t sit on it.
+But while bad news may be unpleasant to deliver, don’t sit on it, he said.

 The delivery of news depends on the client, McNew said, with an evaluation of how the client will best understand the information.

-Factors like age (younger clients may prefer to communicate electronically) and sophistication (a client who does not excel at reading comprehension should not receive a court brief as an explanation) should be considered.
+Factors such as age (younger clients may prefer to communicate electronically) and sophistication (a client who does not excel at reading comprehension should not receive a court brief as an explanation) should be considered, as well.

 Cooper said she prefers to deliver bad news in person or on the phone.

-“Clients oftentimes have follow up questions and a lot of concerns and I find it easier to do in a personal conversation than with lots of back-and-forth in writing,” she explained.
+“Clients oftentimes have follow-up questions and a lot of concerns,” she said, “and I find it easier to do in a personal conversation than with lots of back-and-forth in writing.”